mosip/documentation/docs/pre-registration.md

 * User provides consent
 * User provides demographic information
 * User uploads supporting documents (Proof of Address, Birth certificate, etc.)
-* A pre-registration request ID (PRID) is generated and provided to the user
+* A pre-registration request ID known as [AID](identifiers.md#rid-aid) is generated and provided to the user.

+_Note_:  The AID was formerly called PRID in the pre-registration context.
 ### Book an appointment

 * User selects a registration center based on postal code, geo-location, etc.